Removing your mask…Be unapologetically you.

 In this new mask, I was the cool girl.
 Chill.
 Relaxed.
 All the space you want.
 Not talking about feelings, needs, desires.
 Not speaking or hinting at long term plans or goals.
 I was a muted version of myself.
 A wise man told me to “be my authentic self”.
 He told me that I had no problem being authentic in my professional world, my writing world, my running world, so why not in my relationship world?
 I told him that I didn’t know how to do that.
 He said, in his most yoda-like way “there is no how, you just do”.
 He said, “being authentic is like an orgasm, you either have it or you don’t.”
 What was holding me back?

 This one was easy.
 Fear.
 Fear was holding me back.
 Did I have the strength to reveal myself in such a real and raw way?
 And was I brave enough to do so?
 I merely had to use my hindsight to recall all the failed and non-starter “relationships”.
 The post mortem was always the same…but it never focused on how authentic I had been.
 Had I been true to my needs, wants, desires, goals, dreams and boundaries?
 If this had been at the centre of my self reflections the only answer I could have had was, no.

-He makes me want to tell everyone that it’s possible…it’s possible to be yourself, authentically, naturally, and find love.
+It is possible to be yourself, authentically, naturally, and find love.
 The kind of love that brings belonging and acceptance, unequivocally.